Investor's Guide

 Physical qubits or logical qubits — and what is the error rate?

 Physical qubit counts are marketing.
 Logical qubit counts with sub-threshold error rates are the real measure of progress.
+A company that only reports physical qubits is either still in NISQ territory or deliberately obscuring its logical qubit progress.

 What is the path to fault tolerance — and how many physical qubits does it require?

 Surface codes require ~1,000 physical qubits per logical qubit.
 Some companies claim novel codes that need far fewer.
 Scrutinize the assumptions.
+Ask: has this been demonstrated experimentally, or is it a theoretical claim?

 Who are the paying customers today — not just pilot partners?

-Many quantum companies have long lists of "partners" that are unpaid research relationships.
+Many quantum companies have long lists of “partners” that are unpaid research relationships.
 Recurring revenue is the only honest signal of product-market fit.
+D-Wave is the benchmark: ~$60M ARR from real enterprise customers.

 What happens to this company if a rival modality wins?

 Pure-play hardware companies face existential modality risk.
 Software and tooling companies (algorithms, compilers, orchestration) are more modality-agnostic.
+Ask: does this company's software run on IBM and Quantinuum hardware, or only their own?

 Is the moat in hardware, software, or both?